Patthar Ke Phool: Plot

 Shocked by the events, Suraj decides to bring the criminals to book.
 Suraj goes on to become an Inspector just like Vijay.
 Suraj demands to be assigned to the last case Vijay was working on, as the criminals in that case must have killed him.
 Suraj is surprised to find Balraj's name in the file and doesn't take much to put two and two together.
 However, Kiran breaks off with Suraj, not ready to believe the allegation against her father.

 Here, Goga is planning to eliminate Suraj, before he too becomes a nuisance.
-Balraj has a spat with him and threatens to turn over, until Goga plays the recording of the day Vijay was killed.
+Balraj has a spat with him and threatens to turn over until Goga plays the recording of the day Vijay was killed.
 After realizing that Goga plans to frame him as Vijay's killer, Balraj calms down.
 However, Kiran overhears the recording and disillusioned, leaves her father's home.
-Kiran moves to a ladies hostel after she has severed contacts with both Suraj and Balraj.
+Kiran moves to a ladies' hostel after she has severed contact with both Suraj and Balraj.

-Here, Goga ropes in another criminal to eliminate Suraj, who turns to be none other than Ramsingh.
-Balraj tries to reconcile with Kiran, but in vain.
+Here, Goga ropes in another criminal to eliminate Suraj, who turns out to be none other than Ramsingh.
+Balraj tries to reconcile with Kiran but in vain.
 Balraj decides to surrender, but Goga takes Kiran hostage.
 Both Balraj and Suraj come to save Kiran, only to be attacked by Goga's goons.

 As Suraj eliminates all the goons one by one, he is angered to learn the identity of his real father's killer.
 Suraj kills Ramsingh and then Goga, who was holding Kiran and Balraj at gunpoint.
 Balraj surrenders unconditionally, but not before giving his blessings to Suraj and Kiran.